Donrwalsh/curiouser-paradox/train-of-thought.md

 - [ ] `poll.js` runs while previous runs haven't completed.
 I'm not sure if this is a problem, but it'd be a fun thing to solve regardless.

-I woke up this morning with a hankering to secure the database.
+I woke up this morning with a hankering to secure the database (and then I pivoted to authentication for users on the frontend first rather than adding a password to the database, but that is still on my mind).
 I'll start by pulling the initial set of 2 users out of the code and putting them into a simple Users table in the database.
 Only thing I changed here is the source of the user data, next step will be to attend to the implementation so it is proper.

+Did some reading about bcrypt last night and today, and it's quite interesting.
+The question on my mind is how many saltRounds should I be going with?
+The answer to this question has to do with risk tolerance, because no amount of saltRounds is going to make things completely secure.
+So it's a balancing act between security and time spent hashing.
+Following the suggestion from a resource that I've since lost, I implemented a counter that describes how long hashing takes for saltRounds between 10-20.
+I added this as an actual endpoint (it was console logs first) because I'm actually most interested in seeing the performance numbers on the Pi - which is to say the actual device that will be handling the hashing long-term.
+In addition to this, I'm probably going to aim for something a bit higher than the standard recommendation because of the nature of how I'm using it here.

 # Couldn't Have Done it Without You